kimdoh/id_proto/day1.md

 - Visit the Services menu, and under the `Compute` menu, select `EC2`.
 - Click the `Launch Instance` button.

-AWS will then offer you options for which operating system to install on the virtual server
+AWS will then offer you options for which operating system and configuration to install on the virtual server we are now creating.
+These preset configurations are called `Amazon Machine Images`, and many exist for very specific purposes like hosting Wordpress sites and running academic computing applications.

+Servers tend to use Linux or Windows as their operating system, though Mac servers exist [at tremendous relative cost](https://macminicolo.net).
+In class, we will use the well-supported and fairly standard Ubuntu Server 16.04 LTS without any fanciness at the start.

+- Select `Ubuntu Server 16.04 LTS (HVM), SSD Volume Type - ami-b7a114d7`